isomerpages/govtech-corp/_for-businesses/Corporate Transactions/Singpass API.md

 <p></p>
 <ul data-tight="true" class="tight">
 <li>
-<p>Singpass API is a suite of APIs that allows businesses to integrate Singpass
+<p>Singpass API is a suite of Application Programming Interface that allows
-functionalities into their digital services.</p>
+businesses to integrate Singpass functionalities into their digital services.</p>
 </li>
 <li>
-<p>Seamless user verification, enhanced security with biometrics, faster
+<p>This includes but is not limited to seamless user verification, enhanced
-user onboarding, in-person identity verification, access to financial data (SGFinDex),<strong> </strong>tamper-proof digital signatures for secure transactions.</p>
+security with biometrics, faster user onboarding, in-person identity verification, access to financial data (SGFinDex), and<strong> </strong>tamper-proof digital signatures for secure transactions.</p>
 </li>
 <li>
-<p>More than 4.2 million Singpass users and over 41 million transactions
+<p>More than 5 million Singpass users and over 41 million transactions every
-every month.</p>
+month.</p>
 </li>
 </ul>
 <hr>
-<p>With a base that boasts over 4.2 million users, Singpass currently facilitates
+<p>With a base that boasts over 5 million users, Singpass currently facilitates
-more than 41,000,000 transactions every month.
-Many Singaporeans use it for authentication purposes when transacting with the 2,700-plus digital services of government agencies and participating businesses on the Singpass ecosystem, as it is both convenient and highly secure.</p>
+more than 41 million transactions every month.
+Many Singaporeans use it for authentication purposes when transacting with over 2,700 digital services belonging to government agencies and participating private-sector organisations as it is both convenient and highly secure.</p>
 <p>Running a business?
 Integrating with the suite of Singpass APIs – Myinfo,
 Verify, Sign, Identiface, and more – can bring about numerous benefits such as time and cost savings across processes.
 Furthermore, a digital